Last updated on February 24th, 2025 at 10:49 am

 We visited Uzbekistan in June and July, and although it was hot, we preferred the dry heat, unlike the humidity we experienced in countries like Thailand and Indonesia.

-One piece of advice is to opt for the first and second-class train tickets which offer air conditioning.
-Trust us, a 16-hour overnight train with no air conditioning in 40 plus degree heat is no picnic!
+One top Uzbekistan travel tip is to opt for first and second-class train tickets that offer air conditioning.
+Trust us, a 16-hour overnight train with no air conditioning in 40-plus-degree heat is no picnic!

 4 – What is The Currency in Uzbekistan?